Infrastructure

 In September 2018, for example, China declined to approve a Sh380 billion loan for the Naivasha-Kisumu SGR, despite all the formalities having been completed – a decision that forced the new railway to end abruptly in Naivasha.

-This was shocking since Kenya and China Communications Construction Company (CCCC) had in August 2018 agreed on construction of the 267km railway, with only the finer details of the deal set to be finalised weeks later during President Uhuru Kenyatta’s visit to China.
+This was shocking since Kenya and China Communications Construction Company (CCCC) had in August 2018 agreed on the construction of the 267km railway, with only the finer details of the deal set to be finalised weeks later during President Uhuru Kenyatta’s visit to China.

 That did not happen.